USRSE/usrse.github.io/_posts/newsletters/2023-03-29-newsletter.md

 <a name="involved"></a>
 # **Get Involved**

 There are lots of ways to get involved with the US-RSE community.
 Of course, you can [join us on Slack](https://us-rse.org/join).
 We’re also looking for ideas and help in many other places.
 See our [list of projects](https://docs.google.com/document/d/1jjVD0WkeeWZJI6yqSKyMdIjtClzolsxv75RkpLju17I/edit?usp=sharing) and let us know how you’d like to help.
-Help with things like the Website Committee, Social Media, Community Engagement, Fundraising, and Newsletter are all needed and welcome.
+Help with things like the Website Committee, Social Media, Community Engagement, Fundraising, and Newsletter is needed and welcome.

 New guidance was recently released on how to create new [Affinity Groups](https://us-rse.org/wg/group-management/form-an-affinity-group) and [Working Groups](https://us-rse.org/wg/group-management/form-a-working-group).
 If you see an unmet need in the US-RSE community, we encourage you to create your own group!